khamis227/khamis227/README.md

 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
-- 😄 Pronouns: ...
+- 😄 Pronouns♂️
-- ⚡ Fun fact im dumb
+- ⚡ Fun fact
 -

 <!---